zsteinkamp/steinkamp.us/pages/posts/2023-10-20-dev-team-blueprint.md

 ## **Lack of Self-Imposed Time Boundaries**

 Of course there are sometimes important moments in time that we have to plan around.
 I acknowledge the presence of the Trade Show Date or the Contract Expiration Date.
-This is more about self-inflicted dates...
+This part is more about self-inflicted dates...

 Above a certain level, each periodic milestone you add to your team's calendar, the less efficient the team will run.
 This is because these periodic milestones usually correlate with a planning cycle or a synchronous flow in the team that only has one section of the team working at maximum efficiency (e.g. develop, test, release).